Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 ## Using Milgram

-Once you've obtained access, sign into [Milgram OnDemand](ood-milgram.ycrc.yale.edu).
+Once you've obtained access, sign into [Milgram OnDemand](https://ood-milgram.ycrc.yale.edu/).
 You may need to be connected to the Yale VPN even if you're on the Yale Secure Wi-Fi.

 There are three ways you'll regularly interact with Milgram.

 ### File Explorer

 First, you'll want to peruse files.
 Open OnDemand, then click on Files -> Home Directory in the navbar.
 That should take you to `/home/your_net_id/`.
 To see the Medicaid lab data and code, click "change directory" and enter `/gpfs/milgram/pi/medicaid_lab/`.

+!!! warning "Don't download files"

+    It's easy---too easy---to accidentally download a file in the explorer.
+T-MSIS data are only allowed to live on Milgram, so do not download them.
+Furthermore, don't download any files with information that could possibly recreate individual-level claims data.